Dr. Edward Simco

 The College of Computing and Engineering (CCE) was created in 2015 to prepare students to meet the technological challenges of today.
 Drawing on 40 years of institutional experience in computing education and research, and 30 years of experience in innovative program delivery, CCE offers focused and flexible programs aligned to industry’s most sought-after fields to help students reach their full potential.
 CCE has a distinguished faculty, evolving curricula, and an alumni network that integrates 40 years of graduates from computing disciplines at NSU.
 CCE has flexible online and campus-based formats for its bachelor’s, masters and Ph.D. programs.

-The four undergraduate programs offered by the College of Computing and Engineering span the breadth of jobs in the computing hardware, software, and information disciplines.
+The three undergraduate programs offered by the College of Computing and Engineering span the breadth of jobs in the computing hardware, software, and information disciplines.

 Each degree is a Bachelor of Science (B.S.) that prepares students equally well for the workplace as for graduate study.
 The graduate programs at the college are excellent opportunities for students to do research and acquire advanced knowledge in the discipline.